Athlete Hydration Guide: Sweat Rate, Electrolytes & Fluid Plan

 Overhydration and Hyponatremia

-While dehydration gets most of the attention, overhydration is a genuine and potentially fatal risk, especially during endurance events.
-Exercise-associated hyponatremia (EAH) occurs when excessive fluid intake dilutes blood sodium below 135 mmol/L. Between 2000 and 2025, EAH contributed to multiple deaths in marathons and ultramarathons, prompting a major shift in hydration recommendations from "drink as much as possible" to "drink to thirst."
+While dehydration gets most of the attention, overhydration is a genuine risk, especially during long endurance events.
+Exercise-associated hyponatremia (EAH) occurs when excessive fluid intake contributes to dangerously low blood sodium.
+The modern prevention message is not "drink as much as possible"; it is to match the event, heat, sweat rate, thirst, and sodium needs.

-To avoid hyponatremia: drink to thirst rather than on a forced schedule, include sodium in fluids or food during events lasting more than 90 minutes, know your sweat rate so you do not exceed it with fluid intake, and weigh yourself before and after long training sessions to confirm you are not gaining weight (a sign of overdrinking).
-If you gain weight during exercise, you are drinking too much.
-Our water intake calculator provides personalized daily targets that account for your activity level.
+To lower hyponatremia risk: drink to thirst rather than on a forced schedule, include sodium in fluids or food during long/hot events, know your sweat rate so you do not exceed it with fluid intake, and weigh yourself before and after long training sessions to confirm you are not gaining weight.
+Our water intake calculator provides baseline daily targets that should be adjusted for training context.

 Frequently Asked Questions